rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-10: Reading from or writing to a mutable static variable is unsafe

-Just like with regular variables, we specify that a static variable should be mutable using the `mut` keyword.
-Any time that we read or write from `COUNTER` has to be within an `unsafe` block.
-This code compiles and prints `COUNTER: 3` as we would expect since it’s single threaded, but having multiple threads accessing `COUNTER` would likely result in data races.
+Just like with regular variables, we specify mutability using the `mut` keyword.
+Any code that reads or writes from `COUNTER` must be within an `unsafe` block.
+This code compiles and prints `COUNTER: 3` as we would expect because it’s single threaded.
+Having multiple threads access `COUNTER` would likely result in data races.

-Mutable data that is globally accessible is difficult to manage and ensure that there are no data races, which is why Rust considers mutable static variables to be unsafe.
-If possible, prefer using the concurrency techniques and threadsafe smart pointers we discussed in Chapter 16 to have the compiler check that data accessed from different threads is done safely.
+With mutable data that's globally accessible, it's difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
+Where possible, it's preferable to use the concurrency techniques and threadsafe smart pointers we discussed in Chapter 16, so the compiler checks that data accessed from different threads is done safely.

 ### Implementing an Unsafe Trait

-Finally, the last action we’re only allowed to take when we use the `unsafe` keyword is implementing an unsafe trait.
-We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait`, and then implementing the trait must be marked as `unsafe` too, as shown in Listing 19-11:
+Finally, the last action that only works with `unsafe` is implementing an unsafe trait.
+A trait is unsafe when at least one of its methods has some invariant that the compiler can't verify.
+We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait`, and then implementation of the trait must be marked as `unsafe` too, as shown in Listing 19-11:

 ```
 unsafe trait Foo {